 I have had the best luck with recipes from that book.
 They are all favorites from families we know and love.

 Isn’t that the way with those church fundraiser cookbooks?
 They are always loaded with such gems, especially if it is an old country church like this one.

 So I was not particularly surprised how good these cookies were.
 Even the non-coconut lovers enjoyed them.

 The ingredient list for these cookies may seem a bit long, but it is really a list of pretty common pantry staples.
-You might already have on hand anyway.
+You might already have most of the basic ingredients on hand anyway.